 You will have a supervisor for your research to discuss your essays, your dissertation and PhD proposal if appropriate.
 Your module lecturers also help and support you through your course.

 There are more than 25 members of staff working in Political Theory and Normative Ethics across 7 departments of the University of Sheffield.
 Find out more about their research interests.
 You will have the opportunity to attend many research seminars organized by the departments affiliated to the MA programme.
-Moreover, the philosophy department has a very active graduate community and every year there are at least 10-12 reading groups on a wide variety of topics, in which graduate students participate along with staff.
+Moreover, the philosophy department has a very active graduate community and every year there are a range of reading groups on a wide variety of topics, in which graduate students participate along with staff.
 You can also attend the graduate seminar in philosophy, where you will have the opportunity to engage with other students’ work.

 If you wish to continue to the PhD at Sheffield, you can apply for a place during your Masters course.
-You will normally need a Distinction in your Masters.
+You will usually need a Distinction in your Masters.
 You can apply for PhD funding to support further study.

 The Political Theory MA has established itself as a successful and popular postgraduate programme, attracting a diverse group of accomplished students from the UK and abroad, many of whom go on to study for a PhD either at Sheffield or at other top-ranked institutions.